-The goal is to raise approx EUR 6000 a month.
+The goal is to raise approx EUR 11.000 every month, so I can work on varnish 100 hours every month.

-A Moral License to make any kind of big or small money running Varnish on your website, without feeling bad about the poor sucker who created it and his two poor kids, etc etc.
+A Moral License to make any kind of big or small money running Varnish on your website, without feeling the least bit bad about the poor sucker who created the software, his two kids, his old cat etc etc.

-On a less abstract level, the Varnish project gets more of my time and attention, to improve the tool you use to get your website to run.
+On a more concrete level, the Varnish project gets more of my time and attention which I use to improve the tool which makes your website work so well.

 A moral license is not a service- or support-contract of any kind.